 Notes: "Bundled Parking" measures the share of homes with a garage or carport included in purchase price.
 Units with other forms of off-street parking are not counted.
-"Median income" is 2016 median household income for the urban area.
-"No vehicles" is share of households with no vehicles available.

 Taken together, these data suggest the daunting challenge LA faces in its efforts to become a transit city.
 LA's undeniably large transit system is qualitatively different from America's other large systems.
 Transit in LA runs across a relatively low-density landscape oriented around private cars, making it a mode of last resort, used primarily by people who lack access to private cars.
 For advocates, transitioning to a region where transit offers mass market mobility will thus require convincing voters who have little personal experience with transit to support it fiscally, and then to support other transportation and land use policies that will make transit competitive.